 - Graduate students holding assistantships during a fall or spring semester are expected to enroll in 9 semester hours of course work no later than the close of business on the first day of classes.
 In the summer session, graduate assistants are expected to enroll for 6 semester hours no later than the close of business on the first day of classes.
 However, assistants who held an appointment in a spring semester and who remain degree-seeking students are not required to enroll in the following summer term in order to maintain their assistantship, though they must submit an underload petition.
-Failure to register as described or failure to remain enrolled for the prescribed number of hours, or failure to secure permission to enroll in fewer hours may result in immediate termination of the appointment by Human Resource Services.
+Failure to register as described, failure to remain enrolled for the prescribed number of hours, or failure to secure permission to enroll in fewer hours may result in immediate termination of the appointment by Human Resource Services.

 - Reduction of more than 3 semester hours in the course load must be approved in advance, in writing (via the online underload petition) by the assistant's major department chair and the Graduate School.

 - Underloads for more than 3 semester hours will be granted only under extraordinary circumstances or as authorized in the Graduate Catalog or in the Academic Policies and Procedures Manual.
 For example, an underload for more than 3 semester hours will be granted to a student whose assistantship duties require sustained participation in a summer field school, which because of the field school’s location precludes completion of additional coursework.
 Or, for example, a graduate assistant who held an appointment in spring semester and is appointed to teach a course in the summer may receive permission to enroll in less than 3 semester hours.

 - International graduate students on an F1 or J1 visa must enroll in 9 semester hours in the fall and spring semesters, unless receiving permission, in advance, for fewer hours from the office of the Dean of Graduate School.
 Such permission may be granted only in circumstances permitted by federal regulations.